harish-shivaram/shilly-jekyll/_art/hopper.md

 Edward Hopper was one of the pioneers of twentieth-century American realism.
-He painted scenes from the country of New England and the city of New York: backwater scenes - old shabby houses, a few people waiting at a cinema, a street early on a Sunday morning or a lonely garage at dusk on a country road.
+He painted scenes from the country of New England and the city of New York: backwater scenes &mdash; old shabby houses, a few people waiting at a cinema, a street early on a Sunday morning or a lonely garage at dusk on a country road.
 He painted an America of loneliness and isolation, whose citizens lead lives of spiritual poverty, and he found a sad, touching beauty in their desperation.